lukeed/svelte-preprocess-esbuild/readme.md

 > **Important:** When using `svelte-preprocess` (autoprecessor), you must pass `false` to its `typescript` option.
 Otherwise, your TypeScript `<script>`s will be compiled twice!

-Please note that this is _not_ a complete Rollup configuration!
-Refer to [`rollup-plugin-svelte`](https://github.com/sveltejs/rollup-plugin-svelte) for more documentation.
+Please note that this is _not_ a complete Rollup configuration! <br>Refer to [`rollup-plugin-svelte`](https://github.com/sveltejs/rollup-plugin-svelte) for more documentation.

 ```js
 // rollup.config.js